PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 11:09:57
+Last updated: 2024-04-06 11:10:30
-Random Quote: Well, I think that... when you have a connection with someone, it never really goes away, you know? - Alex Vause
+Random Quote: The best pie you have ever tasted, my lords.
+Wash it down with Arbor gold and savor every bite.
+I know I shall.  -  Wyman Manderly